PHASE I :ESTABLISHING FAITH

 At the Equipping for Ministry Phase (III) a disciple has a strong personal relationship with God and has matured to the point that he is ready to begin having a ministry in the life of another person.
 He is ready to learn how to share his testimony and the Gospel as well as how to deal with the questions non-Christians often ask.
 His new venture into ministry will cause him to consider issues such as time management, ministry priorities and spiritual warfare.
 As he continues to grow, he will learn more about the important doctrines that grow out of his position in Christ, and come to understand more about healthy relationships.
 The material in Phase III has been designed to help a church (or other ministry) develop a progressive disciple building strategy for the ministry trainee.

-Equipping for Ministry (Phase III) materials are organized around these disciple building themes: evangelism (including follow-up of new Christians), beginning apologetics (answering questions from non-Christians), spiritual warfare, healthy relationships, ministry principles, time management, positional truth and inductive Bible study.
+Equipping for Ministry (Phase III) materials are organized around these disciple building themes: evangelism, beginning apologetics (answering questions from non-Christians), spiritual warfare, healthy relationships, ministry principles, time management, positional truth and inductive Bible study.
 Download a sample pack or download individual samples below.

 Materials used in this Phase: